mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 {{"demo": "DisabledColumnMenuGrid.js", "bg": "inline"}}

-## Customise column menu
+## Customize column menu

-You can customise column menu either by passing `slots` in default component or by passing your own component for slot `ColumnMenu`, you can blend existing menu items with your custom components for a custom look and feel.
+You can customize the column menu either by passing `slots` to the column menu component or by overriding the `ColumnMenu` slot of the data grid component.

 ### Hide/reorder some column menu items